FortiMatt/FortiOS-Troubleshooting/README.md

 - **debug** = View real-time debug within FortiOS on a specific topic
 - **TAC** = A summary of info/debug commands helpful for when creating a support ticket

 The file **ALL** contains every alias available within each section if you prefer.

+If you wish to remove all of the helpful Alias commands run or import the **Cleanup Script**.

 ## Notice